jrc03c/pyds/readme.md

 ## `RScoreManager(shouldDropNaNValues=False)`

 The `RScoreManager` class is useful for computing aggregate R-scores across cross-validation folds.
-Technically, you could use this class in cases without cross-validation, but it's overkill there; it'd probably be easier just to use the `rScore` function above.
+Technically, you could use this class in cases without cross-validation, but it's overkill there; it'd probably be easier just to use the `r_score` function above.
 If `shouldDropNaNValues` is set to `True`, then `NaN` values will be dropped pair-wise from the `true` and `pred` data sets; and since the `baseline` data set (if used) doesn't need to be paired with anything else, its `NaN` values are just dropped in the usual way.

 Internally, the pseudo-code for the R-score calculation is:

 ```
-if isBinaryData(baseline):
+if is_binaryData(baseline):
   helper = mode
 else:
   helper = mean

 rSquared = 1 - sum((true - pred) ** 2) / sum((true - helper(baseline)) ** 2)
-rScore = sign(rSquared) * sqrt(abs(rSquared))
+r_score = sign(rSquared) * sqrt(abs(rSquared))
 ```

 ### Instance methods